sdatkinson/neural-amp-modeler/README.md

 ## Advanced usage

-The model architecture in `config_model.json` should work plenty good.
-However, if you want to, you can increase the number of channels and the model will generally fit better (though it'll get closer to the threshold of real-time.
-20 works for a "large" model and is still about 6x real time on my desktop).

-If you want to mess with the model architecture and end up with a different receptive field (e.g. by messing with the dilation pattern), then you need to make sure that `nx` is changed accordingly in the data setup.
-The default architecture has a receptive field of 8191 samples, so `nx` is `8191`.
-Generally, for the conv net architecture the receptive field is one elss than the sum of the `dilations`.
+The model architectures and cofigurations in `bin/train/inputs/models` should work plenty well out of the box.
+However, feel free to play around with it; sometimes some tweaks can help improve performance.

-You can train for shorter or longer.
+Also, you can train for shorter or longer.
-1000 gives pretty great results, but if you're impatient you can sometimes get away with comparable results after 500 epochs, and you might nto even be able to tell the difference with far fewer (maybe 200?...100?)
+1000 epochs is typically overkill, but how little you can get away with depends on the model you're using.
+I recommend watching the checkpoints and keeping an eye out for when the ESR drops below 0.01--usually it'll sound pretty good by that point.